stephank/docker-archlinux/README.md

 ## Build process

 The build process creates an intermediate image based on the Arch Linux bootstrap tarball, but with slight modifications.
-This image is used to run the actual `pacman` command and create root filesystem tarballs for the final images.
+This image is primarily used to run the actual `pacman` command.

-The bootstrap images are named `archlinux-bootstrap:<version>` and its rootfs is created by `bootstrap/buidler.sh`, which runs in an intermediate `buildpack-deps:sid` container.
+The bootstrap images are named `archlinux-bootstrap:<version>` and its rootfs is created by `support/build-bootstrap.sh`, which runs in an intermediate `buildpack-deps:sid` container.
 The build process automatically cleans up old bootstrap versions.

-The entry point for the bootstrap image is `bootstrap/entry.sh`.
+To build layers for a specific architecture, the bootstrap image is started with the `support/bootstrap.sh` script.
 This script performs steps similar to `pacstrap`, but calls `pacman` directly.

-For each architecture, we run this image and script to thus create a rootfs for the final image with the `base` group installed.
-The architecture-specific settings are in the `target-*` directories, which are shared with the container during bootstrapping.

-Once we have the final image with an install of `base`, creating the other variants is simply a matter of adding layers.
-Sourcefiles for these steps are in the `base`, `devel` and `makepkg` directories.
+For each layer to build, `pacman` is invoked and an additional aufs branch is added.
+For each of the branches, tarballs are placed in `target-*/_image`.

+Once the tarballs are built, `build.sh` formats JSON files and runs `docker load` on the complete result.

+This process happens for each architecture, with specific settings in the `target-*` directories.
+Notably these are keyring settings in `vars`, and pacman configuration files.

 All steps in the build process are verified with GnuPG.
 (This includes the ARM builds, which have signature verification enabled, unlike regular Arch Linux